AvolitesLtd/TitanManual/docs/system-settings/dmx-output-mapping.md

 Control data from the console may be output from the XLR sockets on the console, and by Art-Net or sACN universes over Ethernet.

-The Titan system can control up to 64 lines/universes, but some consoles are limited to lower numbers of outputs.
+The Titan system can control up to 64 lines/universes, but some consoles are limited to lower numbers of output lines.
+The universes can be set to any universe number but there can't be more than 64 in total.

 Console | Number of lines
 --------|----------------